 Each successive king added to the royal collection.
 King Louis XIV moved the royal residence to the Palace of Versailles in 1682, but chose to leave the art displayed at the Louvre.
 For the next hundred years, the palace housed academies of painting, sculpture, and belles-lettres; meanwhile, people began to call for a public museum at the Louvre.
 King Louis XV agreed to allow a limited exhibition of about a hundred pieces from the royal collection.

-It’s the birthday of poet Joyce Sutphen (books by this author), born and raised in Saint Joseph, Minnesota (1949).
+It’s the birthday of poet Joyce Sutphen, born and raised in Saint Joseph, Minnesota (1949).
 Sutphen writes often about rural life, childhood, family, and love.
-Fellow Minnesota poet Louis Jenkins called her “a true daughter of the Minnesota soil.”
+Fellow Minnesota poet Louis Jenkins calls her “a true daughter of the Minnesota soil.”

 Sutphen had an idyllic childhood in Saint Joseph, roaming the woods and fields near her parent’s farm with her nine brothers and sisters.
+She says, “We played in the hay barn doing circus daredevil tricks, sculpted civilizations in the sand pile.”
+There were always plenty of chores around the farm and she spent long hours picking strawberries, milking, hoeing potatoes, weeding, and driving a tractor.
+She loved all of it, but, she says, “My true pleasure was in books and libraries.”
 Sutphen devoured series like Trixie Belden and The Black Stallion, and later moved on to books by John Steinbeck, George Orwell, and Aldous Huxley.

 Sutphen earned a PhD in Renaissance drama from the University of Minnesota.
 In 1990, she was overseas, on a break from her studies, when she began to consider a life not just of studying poetry, but also of writing it.
 Away from her husband and children, she found herself with time, and her own room, and she found herself writing nonstop.
 She said: “It was so amazing.
 I got a little more rest, and I became a different person.
 I just expanded, and the poetry was there, like an untapped thing I turned on.”
 Those early poems formed the basis for her first collection of poetry, Straight Out of View (1995).